h2oai/h2o-llmstudio/documentation/docs/get-started/llm-studio-flow.md

 ## Step 1: Import a dataset

-As the first step in the experiment flow, import your dataset to H2O LLM Studio.
+As the first step in the experiment flow, prep your data and import your dataset to H2O LLM Studio.

 - To learn about supported data connectors and data format, see [Supported data connectors and format](../guide/data-connectors-format).
 - To learn about how to import a dataset to H2O LLM Studio, see [Import a dataset](../guide/import-dataset).